Yankees vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gerrit Cole takes the mound for the New York Yankees on Saturday at Yankee Stadium against Bobby Witt Jr. and the Kansas City Royals.
-First pitch is at 1:05 PM ET.
+Anthony Rizzo and the New York Yankees will play Bobby Witt Jr. and the Kansas City Royals on Sunday at Yankee Stadium, at 1:35 PM ET.

-The Yankees are listed as -250 moneyline favorites in this matchup with the Royals (+190).
-A 7.5-run total has been set in the game.
+The Yankees are the favorite in this one, at -200, while the underdog Royals have +165 odds to upset.
+The total is 9 runs for this game.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.